 Join us for our next event on November 16th!

-Long Island Hospitality and Leisure Association
+Long Island Hospitality Association

-The Long Island Hospitality and Leisure Association (LIH&LA) is dedicated to promoting tourism on Long Island by working with those that are in the hospitality industry throughout Long Island.
+The Long Island Hospitality Association (LIHA) is dedicated to promoting tourism on Long Island by working with those that are in the hospitality industry throughout Long Island.
 The association invites all industry leaders to get directly involved.
 Whether one is an owner of a particular business that is service orientated, or one assists in managing such a business, your voice is important to us.
 To find out more please visit the Events page, or please feel free to contact us through the Contact Us page.

-The LIH&LA has numerous events one can attend, which includes but is not limited to educational seminars, various symposiums with guest speakers and industry leaders, membership meetings, fundraising events, and more.
+The LIHA has numerous events one can attend, which includes but is not limited to educational seminars, various symposiums with guest speakers and industry leaders, membership meetings, fundraising events, and more.
 The Association hosts its events at various locations, and typically with those that are active members.
-The LIH&LA also works with and supports other local industry associations that promote Long Island as a premier tourism destination.
+The LIHA also works with and supports other local industry associations that promote Long Island as a premier tourism destination.
 The association works closely with colleges and universities throughout Long Island that have tourism and hospitality related programs such as Nassau County Community College, Suffolk County Community College, St. Joseph's College and the New York Institute of Technology.
-One of the main goals of the LIH&LA is to ensure that young people across the Island are well prepared for the industry, as they are the ones that are the future of the industry, and the dynamics of the hospitality industry as a whole are always changing.
+One of the main goals of the LIHA is to ensure that young people across the Island are well prepared for the industry, as they are the ones that are the future of the industry, and the dynamics of the hospitality industry as a whole are always changing.